-3.2.1 Top Sectors and new top sector policy
+3.2.1 Mission-driven innovation policy with impact

-Perspectief is funded by the Ministry of Economic Affairs and Climate Policy and is part of the top sector policy.
-NWO Domain AES is opening the 2019/2020 Perspectief round only to topics that fit into one of the five (four for societal themes and one for KETs) draft Knowledge and Innovation Agendas (KIAs) of the top sectors.
-In addition, one or more KET6 from one of the eight categories7 should play an important role in each application.
+Perspectief is funded by the Ministry of Economic Affairs and Climate Policy and is part of the Top Sector policy.
+NWO Domain AES is opening the 2020/2021 Perspectief round only to topics that fit into one of the five innovation agendas the Top Sectors (KIAs, four for societal themes and one for KETs).
+Knowledge and Innovation Agendas (KIAs) of the Top Sectors.
+In addition, one or more KET(s) from the eight categories should play a role in each application.
+See Section 1.2.